tanchaud/tanchaud/README.md

 Here is some more information for you about me.

-- I'm currently working on the Brain Age project.
-It analyses MRI data with Machine Learning and Deep Learning.
-The implementation is in Python.
-- I'm currently learning SQL and Tableau.
 - How to reach me: Please feel free to email me at tanchaud1990@gmail.com
 - Pronouns: She/Her
 - Fun fact: I love improv theatre.